 On 22 July 2021, the German Parliament adopted the Act on Corporate Due Diligence in Supply Chains.
-This human rights due diligence act aims to implement the 2016 "National

-Action Plan for Business and Human Rights in the Federal Republic of Germany", which requires companies to appropriately identify, address and report on human rights risks in their supply and value chains, with reference to their size, sector and role within the supply chain, and enable persons to notify relevant risks and infringements by means of a complaints procedure or grievance mechanism.
-The basis of the Action Plan and the new national requirements is the due diligence standard of the 2011 UN Guiding Principles on Business and Human Rights.

-The due diligence obligations along the supply chain extend to the company's own business operations and direct suppliers, and - in a weakened form - to indirect suppliers.
+This human rights due diligence act aims to implement the 2016 "National Action Plan for Business and Human Rights in the Federal Republic of Germany", which was based on the 2011 UN Guiding Principles on Business and Human Rights.
+It requires companies to appropriately identify, address and report on human rights risks in their supply and value chains and to enable persons to notify relevant risks and infringements by means of a complaints procedure or grievance mechanism.
+The German due diligence obligations along the supply chain extend to the company's own business operations and direct suppliers, and - in a weakened form - to indirect suppliers.
 As defined by the act, the "supply chain" thereby includes all steps, both domestically and internationally, required to manufacture a company's products and provide its services, starting with the extraction of raw materials and ending with delivery to the end customer.
-The actions required under the new act vary based on a number of factors, such as the nature and scope of the business, the in-scope company's ability to influence entities in their supply chain, the extent and expected severity of a violation, the possibility of reversing an error, and the probability of the reoccurrence of a violation.
+The actions required under the German Act vary based on a number of factors such as the nature and scope of the business, the in-scope company's ability to influence entities in their supply chain, the extent and expected severity of a violation, the possibility of reversing an error and the probability of the reoccurrence of a violation.